 The Athena wall heater is made to be placed in front of any bare wall.
 If you already have an old wood or gas fireplace that you are hoping to upgrade to electric, MagikFlame also sells a fireplace insert with the same efficient radiant heater, holographic flames, and fun extras.

 - Cool-to-touch grill for added safety

 - Compact unit perfect for rooms up to 750 sq. ft.

 Small wall heater units are great for tight spaces but often don’t perform well enough to heat the entire room.
 This Heat Storm infrared heater is one excellent exception to that rule.

 By utilizing patented dual wall technology to surround and insulate the infrared coils within the unit, this heater is able to turn more of the electricity it uses into room warming power.

 And, because this is a simple radiant heater, it is extremely quiet.

 But by far, the best feature of this heater has to be its wifi connectability.
 Not only does this allow you to run the unit from a downloadable phone app, but you can also connect it to your home assistant.

-It doesn’t get any easier than telling Alexa to crank up the heat in the bathroom or bedroom before you even get out of bed in the morning.
+It doesn’t get any easier than telling Alexa to crank up the heater in the bathroom or bedroom before you even get out of bed in the morning.

-In addition to being high tech, this unit is also extremely safe.
+In addition to being high-tech, this electric wall heater is also extremely safe.
 The heater grill is made of material that remains cool to the touch even after the unit has been on for hours.